averagebit/averagebit/README.md

 ==================================================

-Hello.

-I'm just a guy interested in software engineering, devops and improving my developer workflow.
+Just a guy interested in software engineering, devops and improving his developer workflow.
 ```